 Platelet Rich Plasma, or PRP, has made news as a favorite of professional athletes for accelerating the post-game healing process.
-For patients seeking surgery in Northern Virginia at Virginia Oral, Facial, and Implant surgery, platelet rich plasma treatments can harbor a multitude of benefits.
-Patients may wonder, however, what PRP is?
+For patients seeking surgery in Northern Virginia at Virginia Oral, Facial, and Implant surgery, platelet-rich plasma treatments can harbor a multitude of benefits.
+Patients may wonder, however, what is PRP?

 Human blood is comprised of a number of different parts.
 The most common parts are the various types of blood cells, blood platelets, and the liquid they are suspended in called blood plasma.
 Platelet-rich plasma (PRP) is a by-product of blood (plasma) that is rich in platelets.
 Until now, its use has been confined to the hospital setting.
 This was due mainly to the cost of separating the platelets from the blood and the large amount of blood needed to produce a suitable quantity of platelets.
 New technology permits doctors to harvest and produce a sufficient quantity of platelets from a relatively small amount of drawn blood.
 This blood is enriched with platelets to a greater than normal concentration.
 These processes have made platelet-rich plasma and its associated treatments widely available to patients outside of hospitals.
 These treatments are readily available to Northern Virginia patients at Virginia Oral, Facial, and Implant Surgery.